anupam-io/solcTemplate/README.md

-# solcTemplate-testing
-Solidity Template for smart contract testing
+# Custom smart contract development kit with mocha & ganache-cli

 # Instructions for deploying on a network/ganache
  - If you are testing on ganache